Instagram can be a powerful sales and marketing tool for your business if you’re ready to use Instagram for business.

 3. Use Quality Product Photos

-If you’re taking photos yourself, consider getting some simple poster board from a craft store to use as a background for a flatlay.
-A simple white or solid-color background will make your photos look nice and keep your product front-and-center.
+If you’re taking photos yourself, consider getting some simple poster board from a craft store to use as a background for a flat lay.
+A simple white or solid-color background will make your photos look nice and keep your product front and center.

 4. Showcase and Encourage Customer Engagement